Plant Count and Emergence for Trial Field

 • block_plot_id: six-figure number composed by block_row_id, and block_col_id

-• row_count: number of row in the microplot
+• row_count: number of rows in the microplot

 • plant_count: number of plants in the microplot